-Skin effect in the conductor tends to reduce the magnitude of the differential magnetic field measured by the IC at high frequencies (coupling factor) and therefore influences the bandwidth of the system and response time to transient current.
+Skin effect in the conductor tends to reduce the magnitude of the differential magnetic field measured by the IC at high frequencies (coupling factor) and therefore influences the bandwidth of the system and the response time to transient current.

 Skin effect depends on busbar dimensions, sensor mounting orientation, and distance between the busbar and the IC.
-A short notch width (~3 mm) and a busbar thickness of 4 mm provides the best response over frequency.